ReactPoland/falcorjs-tutorial/text/404_advanced_falcor.md

 #### Solution is one data model which provides more flexibility

 Falcor - one model everywhere, it's the main tag line of this great library.
 In general, the main goal since we use it is to create a single JSON model that is exactly the same on front-end and back-end.
 What that means for us?
-That in anything changes, we need to change the model which is exactly the same on back-end and front-end - so in case of any changes, we need to tweak our model without worring about how the data is provided on back-end and fetched on front-end.
+When something changes, we need to change the model which is exactly the same on back-end and front-end - so in case of any changes, we need to tweak our model without worring about how the data is provided on back-end and fetched on front-end.

 Data fetching is a problem for developers.
 Falcor is here to help to make it simpler.
 You can fetch data from backend to frontend with writing less code's lines than ever!